Partnership for Resilience and Environmental Preparedness (PREP)

-Businesses depend on the stability of both in order to thrive and expand.
+Businesses depend on the stability of both global economics and global security in order to thrive and expand.
 Additionally, the disproportionate consequences of climate change on poor, vulnerable communities in the United States and around the world has implications for businesses as they frequently source or operate in communities vulnerable to climate impacts.

 Promote practices and economic growth that help both vulnerable communities and business adapt to the impacts of climate change; and

 Promote public policies that facilitate adaptation efforts to prepare for and respond to the consequences of a changing climate.

 Business can work to reduce climate risk in their supply chains and operations and to assist communities to increase their resilience to climate change by:

 - Developing and sharing information regarding best practice in building climate preparedness and avoiding business practices that might negatively affect vulnerable communities.

 - Working with business partners, suppliers and local communities to address shared physical risks.